particle-iot/docs/firmware/firmware.md

   - `ping`: PWM-enabled pin number connected to blue LED (see [`analogWrite()`](#analogwrite-pwm-) for a list of PWM-capable pins)
   - `pinb`: PWM-enabled pin number connected to green LED (see [`analogWrite()`](#analogwrite-pwm-) for a list of PWM-capable pins)
   - `invert` (optional): `true` if the connected RGB LED is common-anode, `false` if common-cathode (default).
-  - `bootloader` (optional): if `true`, the RGB mirorring settings are saved in DCT and are used by the bootloader.
-If `false`, any previously stored configuration is removed from the DCT and RGB mirorring only works while the firmware is running (default).
+  - `bootloader` (optional): if `true`, the RGB mirroring settings are saved in DCT and are used by the bootloader.
+If `false`, any previously stored configuration is removed from the DCT and RGB mirroring only works while the firmware is running (default).

 ### mirrorDisable()